 Simple living is about enjoying your life without spending too much money.
 It means living simply and happily.

-Recently someone asked on the R/simpleliving subreddit for ideas for creative, frugal hobbies, and the answers were perfect!
+Recently someone asked for ideas for creative, frugal hobbies, and the answers were perfect!

 Read through some of the top responses, and maybe you can find your own new cheap hobby!

 “Writing.
 I adore writing.
 I have an idea for a book for the first time in 10 years, and it’s been exciting to finally have something I’m passionate about.
 I’ve been spending 6 hours writing some nights.
 It’s very fun and creative.
 Even if it never goes anywhere other than my google docs,” someone said.

 Writing is such a great cheap hobby!